grenas405/meta-operating-system/core/utils/GENESIS_REPL.md

 ## Overview

-The **Genesis REPL** is a dedicated interactive command-line interface for the Deno Genesis framework, featuring a stunning cyberpunk-inspired design with neon colors and modern developer experience.
+The **Genesis REPL** is a dedicated interactive command-line interface for the Deno Genesis Meta Operating System, featuring a stunning cyberpunk-inspired design with neon colors and modern developer experience.

 ## Features